juliencegarra/OpenMATB/README.md

 **Other changes:**

 - Each scenario value is now finely controlled against a set of type verification methods.
-For instance, a `taskplacement` value must be a correct value (being in location_list = ['fullscreen', 'topmid', 'topright', 'topleft', 'bottomleft', 'bottommid', 'bottomright']), and so on, which greatly facilitates scenario debugging;
+For instance, a `taskplacement` value must be a correct value (being in location_list = ['fullscreen', 'topmid', 'topright', 'topleft', 'bottomleft', 'bottommid', 'bottomright']), and so on, which greatly facilitates scenario debugging.
-- Each scenario error is now logged into a `last_scenario_errors.log` file;
+- Each scenario error is now logged into a `last_scenario_errors.log` file.
 - The scenario does not need a final ending line anymore (e.g., `0:05:00;end`).
-Program now exits if there is no event to execute anymore and all the modules have been stopped;
+Program now exits if there is no event to execute anymore and all the modules have been stopped.
 - Added a `config.ini` file where to modify the main OpenMATB parameters, such as the scenario to use, the locale, the fullscreen mode...
-- Switch from PySide/PyQt to the pyglet graphical library, which has the major advantage to be a pure python library;
+- Switch from PySide/PyQt to the pyglet graphical library, which has the major advantage to be a pure python library.
-- Can now exit OpenMATB with the Escape key + confirmation;
+- Can now exit OpenMATB with the Escape key + confirmation.
-- OpenMATB can now be paused with the P key
+- OpenMATB can now be paused with the P key.
 - The user can now define a global font into `config.ini`, given it is availale on his/her computer
 - Areas of interest (AOI) of each task are now automatically logged at start, for further (oculometric) computations.
 AOIs can be displayed for debugging purpose, with the `highlight_aoi` parameter of the `config.ini` file.
 - To comply with anonymity constraints, the `participantinfo` was removed and replace with a session ID, displayed at startup.
 This session ID (e.g., 52) is used as a suffix for session logging files.
-- A particular scenario generator was added, so as to help conceiving scenario of progressive difficulty
+- A particular scenario generator was added, so as to help conceiving scenario of progressive difficulty.
-- Each task module now logs a serie of performance metrics as soon as their are available, to facilitate further calculations;
+- Each task module now logs a serie of performance metrics as soon as their are available, to facilitate further calculations.

 ## License